My Opinionated Git Conventions

 - Do not use Git GUIs to run any Git commit or push operations.

-- Run all commands in a terminal so you know the exact commands that are being run and have full control over them.
+- Run all commands in a terminal so you know exactly what commands are being run and so you have full control over them.

 - Learn to use the raw commands, they will give you so much more power and understanding than relying on a GUI.

-- If you wish, only a Git GUI (I recommend the simple one included with VS Code) for seeing what current changes you have and staging, reverting, unstaging, them.
+- If you wish, only a Git GUI (I recommend the simple one included with VS Code) for seeing what current changes you have and staging, reverting, or unstaging them.

 Global Git Configs